kanisterio/kanister/docs/architecture.rst

 Repository Server Secrets
 =========================

-Kanister controller needs the following secrets to be created for starting the Kopia repository server successfully.
-The secrets are referenced in the ``RepositoryServer`` CR as described in  :ref:`RepositoryServer<repository_servers>`
+The repository server controller needs the following secrets to be created for starting the Kopia repository server successfully.
+The secrets are referenced in the ``RepositoryServer`` CR, as described in  :ref:`RepositoryServer<repository_servers>`.

 Location Storage Secret
 -----------------------

 This secret stores the sensitive details of the location where the Kopia repository is created.
-This secret is referenced by ``spec.storage.secretRef`` field in repository server CR
+This secret is referenced by ``spec.storage.secretRef`` field in the repository server CR.

 The ``data.type`` field can have following values ``s3``, ``gcs``, ``azure``, ``file-store``